michaelpaulkorthals/py_irc/README.md

    * Adjust the sound volume accordingly depending on the time of day
    * Switch the subwoofer off
    * Open the Bluray Player drive
+   * Switch off the lights or roll down the blinds depending on the time of day

 This requires to build up and LAMP Server on a headless Raspberry Pi Zero W. This webserver will provide the website with that and further macro buttons on your mobile phone or tablet.
 In addition the Raspberry Pi Zero W must be extended by IR Receiver and Transmitter circuits and a 5 V power supply.